 Each 90-minute show combines film and live performance for a spectacular and lighthearted evening.
-Check below to see what films will be playing and who will be performing their latest comedy routines.
+Check below to see what films will be playing and what comedians will be performing.

 Arrive early and enjoy the LAUGHS BAR in the Heritage Center lobby.
 And make sure to grab an extra drink for the show.

-This is the perfect opportunity to catch films you might have missed from past years — and whet your appetite for the DC Shorts Film Festival in September.
+This is the perfect opportunity to catch films you might have missed from this year’s festival and watch the best of DC’s comedy circuit.

 Schedule of Events